WorldHealthOrganization/open-source-communication-channel/README.md

 **[Go.Data](https://github.com/WorldHealthOrganization/godata)** | Contact tracing solution for outbreak response.
 Public repo and community of practice for sharing technical resources for Go.Data users and contributors. | [@sarahollis](https://github.com/sarahollis)
 **[Semantic Web of Public Health Data - open APIs](https://www.epi-brain.com/)** | Semantic network of distributed data for sharing information and knowledge between humans as well as between systems, including public health intelligence systems and those that provide contextual information | [@milovanovicdusan](https://github.com/milovanovicdusan)

-Please, stay tuned while we are working on sharing more repositories for open source collaboration.
+Please, stay tuned while we work on sharing more repositories for open source collaboration.

 ### 👥 Our team